TheEt1234/ethereal-pandorabox/README.md

 ## Information
 --------------
+This is a modified fork of ethereal intended for use in pandorabox It limits the ethereal biomes to a certain Y level range If you are going to use the multitools mod, please use https://github.com/TheEt1234/multitools/ or rip out the ethereal multitool in your own fork

 This mod is named `ethereal`, it produces huge amount of new biomes overriding defaults, many new items and features that spice up gameplay.